-iii.
 Sulphur Hexafluoride

-Sulphur Hexafluoride (SF6) is an extremely potent greenhouse gas and QinetiQ is currently exploring options to phase out its use.
-However there is specialist equipment in operation within QinetiQ that results in the release of SF6 emissions.
+Sulphur Hexafluoride $(SF_6)$ is an extremely potent greenhouse gas and QinetiQ is currently exploring options to phase out its use.
+Sulphur Hexafluoride is currently only in use in electrical switchgear, and any losses to the atmosphere will be tracked and reported in line with the methodology for Fluorinated Gases.